-If, during the pre-permit site inspection, violations of any building or other health, safety or other state or county statute, ordinance, or regulation are discovered, the applicant shall be required to submit a written plan to remediate, abate, or cure the violations at the earliest feasible date, but in no event more than one (1) year after the date of issuance of the Cultivation Permit; said plan shall be signed by the applicant, approved by the relevant enforcement agency or agencies, and compliance with said plan shall be a condition of the Cultivation Permit.
+If, during the pre-permit site inspection, violations of any building or other health, safety or other state or county statute, ordinance, or regulation are discovered, the applicant shall be required to submit a written plan to remediate, abate, or cure the violations at the earliest feasible date, but in no event more than one (1) year after the date of issuance of the Permit; said plan shall be signed by the applicant, approved by the relevant enforcement agency or agencies, and compliance with said plan shall be a condition of the Permit.

-Text & Trace unique identifiers will only be made available following the issuance of a Cultivation-Permit by the Agricultural Commissioner's Office.
-The applicant-Permittee will have 72 hours to register with the County designated T & Ttrack & Trace system.
-Upon T & T Track & Trace system registration, the system will provide unique identifiers.
-The unique identifiers shall be affixed to the individual plants within 72 hours of them being provided to the permittee.
+Track & Trace unique identifiers will only be made available following the issuance of a Permit by the Agricultural Commissioner's Office.
+The Permittee will have 72 hours to register with the County track & Trace system.
+Upon Track & Trace system registration, the system will provide unique identifiers.
+The unique identifiers shall be affixed to the individual plants within 72 hours of being provided to the Permittee.

-Cultivation pPermits shall remain valid for one (1) year from the date of issuance, subject to any enforcement action or other action that may result in earlier suspension or revocation.
+Permits shall remain valid for one (1) year from the date of issuance, subject to any enforcement action or other action that may result in earlier suspension or revocation.